tncma/kyc/README.md

-kyc - Know your City
+Know your City (KYC)
 ===

-Single place to Visualize, Edit all the relevant and needed information about your locality
+An integrated website for CMA officials and public to connect better for a better tomorrow.

+KYC features:
+- Greviance address system
+- Integrated viewer of all issues on the map
+- Add / Edit places

 **Team:**